 Chain lubrication

-Chain lubrication is required in any situation where chain bolts, chain pulleys or support pulleys of transport chains need to be supplied with lubricants in a controlled manner.
+Chain lubrication is required in any situation where chain bolts, chain pulleys, or support pulleys of transport chains need to be supplied with lubricants in a controlled manner.

-A favourable side effect of this method is that the air flow generates slight positive pressure, which prevents ingress of dirt and dust particles.
+A favourable side effect of this method is that the air flow generates slight positive pressure, which prevents the ingress of dirt and dust particles.

-The individual lubrication points are supplied with the correctly metered lubricant quantity, either continuously or in pre-defined operating cycles.
+The individual lubrication points are supplied with the correctly metered lubricant quantity, either continuously or in predefined operating cycles.

 We use cookies on our website in order to offer you the best possible functionality.